iamyxsh/ideal-journey/analysis/README.md

 # Performance optimizations

 For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the environment variable `TS_NODE_TRANSPILE_ONLY` to `1` in hardhat's environment.
 For more details see [the documentation](https://hardhat.org/guides/typescript.html#performance-optimizations).

+# Analysis

+### Can the NFT sale be restarted ?
+If so by who ?

+Yes, it can be restarted by anyone if the caller sends a number not equal to 0 as the argument of the `startSale` function.
+If the argument is 0, then the caller must be th `deployer` of the contract.

+### What problems do you find with the \_mint() function ?

+According to me, the `mint()` function is vulnerable to a re-entrancy attack as it is calling the `transfer` function `payable(msg.sender).transfer((address(this)).balance - salePrice)` before completing the actual minting logic in `_mint()`.

+### Why is this contract not susceptible to integer overflow/wrapping ?
+Would this still be true on the previous major solidity version ?

+From `solidity 0.8.0`, instead of changing the value to the opposite end of the limit of the variable when it under/overflows and not throwing an error, it has started to `revert` the transaction if any of the variable under/overflows.
+This was not possible by the previous version of solidty cause of the reason stated above.

+### Would you change something on this contract ?

+I would like to change a few of things in the contract :-

+1. Using out of limit types for variables that will never exhaust its limit like `TOKEN_LIMIT` which can either be 10 or 1337.
+I would use `uint16` instead of `uint256` thus saving storage and gas.

+2. Line up the variables in proper line in order to use the storage blocks efficiently in solidity.

+3. Instead of generating a random ID which can be predicted ahead of time, I would use an external oracle to supply with an ID to avoid all the heavy computaions.